rubocop/ruby-style-guide/README.md

   "The Ruby Programming Language" and "Programming Ruby".
-Historically it is derived from the fact that `case` and `switch` statements are not blocks, hence should not be indented, and the `when` and `else` keywords are labels (compiled in the C language, they are litterally labels for `JMP` calls).
+Historically it is derived from the fact that `case` and `switch` statements are not blocks, hence should not be indented, and the `when` and `else` keywords are labels (compiled in the C language, they are literally labels for `JMP` calls).
 <sup>[[link](#indent-when-to-case)]</sup>

   ```ruby